 The factors mentioned above should help you eliminate and narrow down your choices of Business School.
 Let’s discuss these in detail:

 - Business School Rankings: While rankings serve as a great data point to compare Business schools against each other, they should be used with a bit of caution.
 Different publications and online outlets have their own different rankings.
-These ranking are finalized using different methodologies and may measure different things.
+These rankings are calculated using different methodologies and may measure different things.
 Thus, it is important to pay attention to the ranking methodology and criteria considered in the rankings.

 For rankings to be helpful to you, they should align with your career goals and aspirations.
 Thus, it is important to identify the criteria on which the rankings are based.
 And assess how important are those criteria to you personally.
 E.g., If starting salaries at graduation are important to you, then rankings which measure and report this is a data point which can be resourceful to you.

 Also, certain schools due to their industry associations serve as feeder schools into certain career paths.
 E.g., 50.4% of Yale MBA graduates accepted roles in consulting.
-A school which offers a specialization in the industry you are looking to switch to or is renowned for its heavy recruiting into certain profiles would provide you an edge over the competition.
+A school that offers a specialization in the industry you are looking to switch to or is renowned for its heavy recruiting into certain profiles would provide you an edge over the competition.

-- Course Structure: The course structure varies from MBA program to another.
+- Course Structure: The course structure varies from one MBA program to another.
 At a glance, schools may seem similar, but each one possesses a distinctive culture and management development approach.

 Remember: It’s not just about whether you’re a fit for the program, but also whether the program is a good fit for you.

 - Geographical Location: Geography influences ties with recruiters, school strengths and the community environment.
 It is not surprising that London Business School, Columbia, and Chicago Booth have an excellent reputation in Finance.
-Located in cities which serve as financial hubs, they are well poised to provide the students who want to venture into finance-related roles a launchpad for their career.
+Located in cities that serve as financial hubs, they are well poised to provide the students who want to venture into finance-related roles a launchpad for their career.
 Similarly, schools located in California benefit due to their proximity to technology hubs such as Silicon Valley.
 Thus, it is important to look at the proximity of the Business School with the industries and the jobs which you are vying for after your MBA.

 - Cost and ROI: While many rankings consider the ROI of Business School Programs, they look at different data points to arrive at different conclusions.
 For example, Forbes rankings consider five-year gain for MBA’s across a host of key areas.
 While other rankings, like the Economist, calculate ROI regarding 1-year gain to determine early value from first-year salaries against tuition.
 Thus, it goes beyond your coveted starting salary and is inherently individual.